lewie-donckers/thorperf/README.md

 # ThorPerformance

-ThorLockout is a DataBroker addon that shows performance statistics.
+ThorPerformance is a DataBroker addon that shows performance statistics.